Waiting for lunch Minolta Hi-Matic 7 Kodak Tri-X 400 2018

 The first time I shot this camera I didn’t have a battery, so I taped a Sunny 16 chart to the back, loaded some Fujicolor 200, and headed to the park.

 Holliday Park is on Indianapolis’s Northside.
 John Holliday founded The Indianapolis News in 1869 and, with the fortune the newspaper brought, built his estate on this land along the White River.
-After he and his wife died, all 80 acres were donated to the city to be used as a park and a place to study nature.
+After he and his wife died, the estate donated all 80 acres to the city to be used as a park and a place to study nature.
 Today, the park has expanded to 94 acres and includes a large playground, hiking trails, picnic shelters, a nature center, and these ruins.

 The Western Electric Company owned one of New York City’s first skyscrapers, the St. Paul Building, built at 220 Browaday in 1898 to 26 stories.
 It came down in 1958 to make way for an even taller building.
 Its entrance facade, with its statues of Indiana limestone, was moved here.